atxwang/atxwang.github.io/_posts/2026/never lose jope.md

 **why?** i was obsessed with hating myself. i was uncertain of everything, my sexual identity, my interests, my existence as a physical body, except for that i was smart and that i was going to be an Important Person, that i *needed* to get into one of three possible universities to achieve this, and that my admission would require absolute perfection in all my endeavors. when that didn't happen i had no identity. i think that i thought that if i killed myself, i would give my life a last-ditch sort of meaning now that i had tried and failed to achieve its original purpose.

-after my first attempt my ambitions evaporated. i couldn't picture a future. the activity of waking life became unbearable. it wasn't so much that i *wanted* to kill myself as much as i wanted to be left alone, under the covers in my childhood bed, to slowly disintegrate for a rest of my life of indeterminate length.
+after my first attempt my ambitions evaporated. i couldn't picture a future and i didn't want to accomplish anything. it wasn't so much that i *wanted* to kill myself as much as i wanted to be left alone, under the covers in my childhood bed, to slowly disintegrate for a rest of my life of indeterminate length.

 > "Once you’ve posed that question, it won’t go away.
 I think many people kill themselves simply to stop the debate about whether they will or they won’t" (p.
 38).